hardcamls/zprize/msm-host.md

 - Transfer scalars for the next msm evaluation while the first evaluation has not completed.
-- Evaluate the next MSM's bucket sums on the FPGA while compute the current MSM's final bucket accumulation on the host.
+- Evaluate the next MSM's bucket sums on the FPGA while compute the current MSM's final bucket aggregation on the host.

 Our host driver expects the prime field elements to in [Montgomery form](https://en.wikipedia.org/wiki/Montgomery_modular_multiplication), as our competition test harness interfaces with the [Arkworks](https://github.com/arkworks-rs) library which internally represents field elements as such.

-Our implementation internally uses barrett reduction, so we pay some additional cost to convert the final result back to Montgomery form during MSM evaluation.
-We measured this to be ~10us per MSM evaluation, which is insignificant for large MSM.
+This representation incurs a ~10us penalty per MSM evaluation, which is insignificant for large MSMs.

 Our host driver uses the Xilinx XRT library with openCL for host to/from FPGA communication, and gmp for any on-host computation.
 Code for our host driver is available [here](https://github.com/fyquah/hardcaml_zprize/blob/master/zprize/msm_pippenger/host/driver/driver.cpp).